-The concept of planning for CRM user adoption means that everything you do with your Microsoft Dynamics CRM implementation is done through the lenses of user adoption.
+The concept of planning for CRM user adoption means that everything you do with your Microsoft Dynamics 365 implementation is done through the lenses of user adoption.
 This prevents you from getting overly focused on the technology and maintains the focus on how CRM will support the users and meet the overall company goals.

 Attend a User Adoption Workshop